SoftUni-Internal/interactive-content/EN/04-For-Loop/08-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-Create a program to calculate statistics for some exam grades.
+Create a program to calculate statistics according to exam grades.

 The program receives the number of students that attended the exam and the grade of each one.

-The program should print out the percentage of students holding a grade between
+The program should print out the percentage of students holding a grade between:
 - 2.00 and 2.99
 - 3.00 and 3.99
 - 4.00 and 4.99
 - 5.00 or greater
-- Average grade for all participants
+- The average grade for all participants

 ## Input
-- The first input line - number of students - an integer in the range \[1 ...
+- The first input line contains the number of students - an integer in range \[1 ...
 1000\]
-- On each next line - the student's grade - a real number in the range \[2.00 ...
+- On each next line - each student's grade - a real number in range \[2.00 ...
 6.00\]

 ## Output
 Print 5 lines of output with the following information: